esitarski/CrossMgr/LinuxInstallReadme.txt

 	CrossMgr &

 --------------------------------------------
-Step 6:  Make a desktop shortcut.
+Step 6:  Make a desktop launcher.

 This depends on your Linux distribution.